 Avoiding the mess…

 See the picture below for a special slotted cutting board designed to catch the crumbs?
 It also makes a convenient cooling rack and/or serving tray.

-The secret is in the glaze–a cornstarch and water mixture, microwaved until thick and then cooled.
-For me, it’s easier than throwing water in my oven and/or using oven tiles or other special equipment in an effort to produce crusty bread.
+The glaze is a cornstarch and water mixture, microwaved until thick, then cooled.
+For me, it’s easier than spraying water into my oven or using oven tiles or other special equipment to produce crusty bread.

-I prefer to eat these rolls hot.
-Whatever isn’t eaten the first go-round gets a quick trip back into the oven just before dinner to re-crisp.
-Bake about 5 minutes in a 400 degree Fahrenheit oven.
 Turn off the oven, and leave the rolls inside for another 5 minutes.
-Works great in a toaster oven, too, if you are only doing one or two.
+Works great in a toaster oven, too, when you are only doing one or two rolls.

 - 1 cup water

 - 1 tablespoon olive oil